 Spillage, spoilage, overbooking and oversale: how confusing!

-Spillage and Spoilage: how to manage them?
+Spillage and Spoilage: how to manage them

 Spillage basically means that we have sold the rooms available in our facility much too quickly, and are therefore forced to stop sales well in advance of the date of interest.
 This case occurs frequently, especially during high season, in facilities that most likely do not implement revenue management strategies and are eager to be fully booked months in advance, for fear of finding themselves close to stay date with many rooms left to sell and therefore with a large number of unsold units to record at the end of the day.